Rosh-Made/rosh-made/blog/statice-flowers.md

 ~ Excellent for fresh cut flowers: they come in a palette of colors which is a great filler for vases and arrangements

 ~ Beautiful for dried arrangements: they preserved so well, a perfect mix for drying as the colors dry true to their live colors.
-They look almost as beautiful dry as they do fresh, and petite-looking, making a crafts favorite ;)
+They look almost as beautiful dry as they do fresh, making a crafts favorite ;)

 ![](/assets/flowers-plants.png)

 Steps to grow

-1. First things first: Buy seeds and good a seed raising mix from your local garden shop.
+1. First things first: Buy seeds and a good seed-raising mix from your local garden shop.
 2. Start sowing seeds at least 6mm depth in trays or pots and place them indoors.
    Hint: Best time to sow is few weeks before the frost year.
 Just follow the instructions in the seed package :)
 3. Make sure you keep the soil moist but please Do not overwater!
 4. Allow the seedlings to grow at least 5cm before transplanting.
-Meanwhile prepare a garden bed that receives full sun and has average soil.
+Meanwhile, prepare a garden bed that receives full sun and has average soil.
 5. When transplanting, ensure seedlings are well spaced at least 30-40cm apart.
 6. Water twice a week during the early stage, and then reduce gradually.
 To be honest I never watered them when they started flowering.
 7. Statice grows fairly quickly, it produces blooms within 8 - 10 weeks after planting out into the garden